Kiwi sports star fights at Court of Appeal to keep name secret in international drug conspiracy case

 The coded WhatsApp messages and sportsman's 'white pills'

-The drug syndicate's conspiracy followed familiar patters, court documents released to the Herald show.
+The drug syndicate's conspiracy followed familiar patterns, court documents released to the Herald show.

 All of the packages came from California and were sent by post to Auckland, while the intercepted shipments also had similar notes - declaring clothing, most with a reference to Nike.